Title

 Rodrigo Roa Duterte's Executive Order No. 165 establishes comprehensive regulations for non-mobile advertising signs and billboards, setting standards for size, height, and placement to enhance public safety, aesthetic values, and environmental protection.

-Executive Order No. 165 covers all non-mobile advertising signs and billboards, including their support structures, that are erected, installed, modified, retrofitted, rehabilitated, or otherwise altered and thereafter exhibited.
+All non-mobile advertising signs and billboards, including their support structure, erected/installed, modified, retrofitted, rehabilitated, or otherwise altered and thereafter exhibited.

-Newly constructed billboard structures must have at least five (5) meters of setback from the frontage property line, measured perpendicularly up to the support structure.
+At least five (5) meters setback from the frontage property line, measured perpendicularly up to the support structure.

-Signs and billboards shall not exceed two hundred fifty (250) square meters in display surface size.
+Signs, sign structures, and billboards shall not exceed 250 square meters (sqm) for the display surface.

-Free-standing billboard structures shall have a maximum height of thirty-six (36) meters from the established grade.
-Roof-mounted billboards have a combined height limit of not more than twenty-six (26) meters for urban areas and not more than thirty-six (36) meters for rural areas, measured from the ground to the established grade.
+Roof-mounted billboard structures have a combined height limit of not more than 26 meters for urban areas and not more than 36 meters for rural areas, measured from the ground to the established grade.

-The Department of Public Works and Highways (DPWH) is responsible for streamlining and establishing an online platform for permitting and licensing applications and procedures for advertising signs and billboards.
+DPWH must streamline and establish an online platform for permitting and licensing applications and procedures for advertising signs and billboards (manual applications may still be allowed under DPWH Secretary-determined justifiable circumstances).

-Pursuant to Section 306 of the Building Code, the Building Official may order the non-issuance, suspension, or revocation of building permits in case of non-compliance with EO No. 165 or related regulations.
+Consistent with the Building Code, the Building Official may order or cause the non-issuance, suspension, or revocation of building permits in case of non-compliance with EO No. 165, the Building Code and its IRR, or relevant DPWH administrative rules/regulations.

 Analyze Cases Smarter, Faster